open-component-model/ocm/docs/reference/ocm_configfile.md

 kinds of typed specification in the ocm area.
 The file must have the type of a configuration specification.
 Instead, the command line client supports a generic configuration specification able to host a list of arbitrary configuration specifications.
-The type for this spec is <code>generic.config.ocm.gardener.cloud/v1</code>.
+The type for this spec is <code>generic.config.ocm.software/v1</code>.

 The following configuration types are supported:

-- <code>attributes.config.ocm.gardener.cloud</code>
+- <code>attributes.config.ocm.software</code>
-  The config type <code>attributes.config.ocm.gardener.cloud</code> can be used to define a list of arbitrary attribute specifications:
+  The config type <code>attributes.config.ocm.software</code> can be used to define a list of arbitrary attribute specifications:

   <pre>
-      type: attributes.config.ocm.gardener.cloud
+      type: attributes.config.ocm.software
       attributes:
          &lt;name>: &lt;yaml defining the attribute>
          ...
   </pre>

-- <code>credentials.config.ocm.gardener.cloud</code>
+- <code>credentials.config.ocm.software</code>
-  The config type <code>credentials.config.ocm.gardener.cloud</code> can be used to define a list of arbitrary configuration specifications:
+  The config type <code>credentials.config.ocm.software</code> can be used to define a list of arbitrary configuration specifications:

   <pre>
-      type: credentials.config.ocm.gardener.cloud
+      type: credentials.config.ocm.software
       consumers:
         - identity:
             &lt;name>: &lt;value>